Merge PDF Documents using .NET PDF Library

 PdfDocument document = new PdfDocument();

-//Imports the page at 1 from the lDoc
+//Imports the page at 1 from the lDoc.

 document.ImportPage(lDoc, 1);

-//Saves the document
+//Save the document into stream.

 document.Save("sample.pdf");